hotosm/overture-to-tiles/Readme.md

 ## Process overture data

-This repo has scripts that downloads overture map data , clips it for your area of interest , converts it to geoparquet and finally create vector tiles so that it can be visualized in maps.
+This repo has scripts that downloads overture map data , clips it for your area of interest , converts vector tiles so that it can be visualized in maps.

 ## Release and Source